Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Walt burning his money to stay warm.
 This was his life's work, but now that he's staring death in the face it's just a bunch of worthless paper, and when he dies in a couple of months he won't even be able to get it to his family.

-Walt Jr's entire conversation with Walt.
-The look of sadness on Walt unbearable.
+Walt Jr's last conversation with Walt over the phone.
+The look of sadness on Walt, unbearable.
 Walt Jr blaming Walt for Hank's death, for everything that happened.
 Then ended with saying he should just die already.
-Walt's last words before the phone was hung up?
+Walt's last words before the phone is hung up?
 Don't let what he did mean nothing.
 Walt's face looked like a man who truly had nothing left.
-A man who's son despises him, the world hates him for being a monster, and he hates himself for letting it get out of control.
+A man whose son despises him, the world hates him for being a monster, and he hates himself for letting it get out of control.

 Walt using his last meeting with Skyler to be truthful to her, admitting that he did everything, not for the family, but for himself.